kinode-dao/kinode-book/src/intro.md

 Applications are composed of processes, which hold state and pass messages.
 Kinode's kernel handles the startup and teardown of processes, as well as message-passing between processes, both locally and across the network.
-Processes are programs compiled to Wasm, which export a single `init()` function.
+Processes are programs compiled to Wasm, which expose a single `init()` function.
 They can be started once and complete immediately, or they can run "forever".

 Peers in Kinode OS are identified by their onchain username in the "KNS": Kinode Name System, which is modeled after ENS.